Why Venezuela?

 Is the descent itself dangerous?

-Let us give you an example.
-Over the span of 10 years, there has not been a single incident in the groups that have descended the waterfall.
-The high professionalism of our partners in Venezuela, as we've mentioned, is renowned across South America, and you place your trust in such people unconditionally, feeling calmer than ever.
+To give you an example: Over the past 10 years, there hasn't been a single incident in the groups that have descended the waterfall.
+The high professionalism of our partners in Venezuela, as we mentioned, is renowned throughout South America.
+In the hands of such people, you completely relax and feel more at ease than ever.

 Are there any important laws I should be aware of?